Otep: Kult 45, The God Slayer and Shamaya's retirement (2018–2024)

 On May 2, 2018, Otep disclosed the album title and artwork for their eighth album, together with disclosing interviews about the content of the album.
-The official Napalm announcement read: "You can expect a complete and total mutiny of the senses on Kult 45", says Shamaya.
+The official Napalm announcement read, "You can expect a complete and total mutiny of the senses on Kult 45", says Shamaya.
 "That said, it's important for fans to know that this record is not just an indictment of Trump.
 The idea is rather to empower people to stand up and remind them this is our country and we have the power.
 It's primarily a rallying cry for people with common sense and good-natured patriots to rise up and know that we own this nation."

 "Although the album is produced well technically, lyrically, it's very raw.
 Musically, we explore different genres - we're trying to reach everyone.
 I don't want to be limited to one genre or to be anchored to a particular space where I can only reach certain political minds.
 It's important to me that I'm sending a clear and concise message to the Resistance - the people out there bending the barricades and fighting for justice is this country."

-Kult 45 was recorded at The Lair in Los Angeles, using exactly the same equipment which was used for Otep's first album, Sevas Tra (down to Shamaya's vocal microphone, a SHURE Beta 58), in order to create a sound reminiscent of their roots.
+Kult 45 was recorded at The Lair in Los Angeles, with the same equipment used for Otep's first album, Sevas Tra (down to Shamaya's microphone, a SHURE Beta 58), to create a sound reminiscent of their roots.
 Kult 45 was self-produced by the band, with assistant engineering from Larry Goetz, Nicolas Schilke, and Lizzy Ostro.

-It was also mentioned that the lyrics will tackle subjects like the immigrant crisis, rape culture and the US government.
+It was mentioned that the lyrics would tackle the immigrant crisis, rape culture and the US government.

 In an episode of 'Wake and Bake' (a weekly Facebook live stream on the Otep page) Justin Kier said that while creating this album the band had kept the fans in mind.
 Therefore, making it an album for the fans, rather than for self-exploration.

 The first single of the album, "To the Gallows", was released on May 25, 2018, along with a lyric video.
 The album sold 1,850 copies in its first week, and became Otep's first studio album not to chart on the Billboard 200.

 Otep's ninth album, The God Slayer, was released through Cleopatra Records on September 15, 2023.
-The album features original material alongside covers of songs by artists including Lil Peep, Olivia Rodrigo, Billie Eilish and Eminem.
-After its release, Otep Shamaya said that the album will be Otep's last, "In symbolic terms, nine is the last single digit.
+The album features original material and covers of songs by artists including Lil Peep, Olivia Rodrigo, Billie Eilish and Eminem.
+After its release, Otep Shamaya said that the album would be Otep's last, "In symbolic terms, nine is the last single digit.
 So [The God Slayer] is the last; it represents the last.
 I don't know if I'll make another record".
 From April to May 2024, Otep toured with Doyle.
 In November 2024, she announced her retirement from music and began "liquidating" her collection of musical equipment.